What is the retirement age in Australia?

 There is no longer a fixed retirement age in Australia – flexibility rules!

 Many people choose to retire when they become eligible for the Age Pension.
-The Age Pension age is currently 65, rising to 65½ in July 2017 and then in stages to 67 in July 2023.
+The Age Pension age is 65½ and it rises in stages to 67 in July 2023.
 If current Government proposals are accepted, the Age Pension age will be 70 by 2035.
 This applies to both men and women.

 What type of income can I access in retirement?

 For most retirees, income in retirement will come from one or more of:

 - Super savings

 Currently the basic Age Pension is set at a maximum of approximately: